lxmn22nov/COHORT3.0/Week-00/DAY-02/Assignments/README.md

+# NODE.JS
+  - Used node.js to run javascript programs.
+  - To run node.js in terminal:
+      - ProjectFolder> node "FileName.js"> Enter

 # ASSIGNMENT #00
   - Create a variable for each of the following: your favorite color, your height in cms, and whether you like pizza.
 Use appropriate variable declarations(let, const, or var).
 Try logging it using console.log.